 Pursued by a dangerous enemy and desperate to find somewhere to hide, the post-human Robin volunteers to participate in the Glasshouse, an experimental simulation of a pre-accelerated culture in which participants are assigned anonymized identities.

-Continue reading An Appreciation of Charles Stross’ Glasshouse, the 2007 Prometheus Award winner for Best Novel
+Continue reading Personal identity, liberty, gender and power: An Appreciation of Charles Stross’ Glasshouse, the 2007 Prometheus Award winner for Best Novel

 Here’s the latest Appreciation for The Stone Canal, by Ken MacLeod: